Dr. Marcia V. Keizs,

 CUNY senior college offering majors in gerontology, biotechnology, information systems management, and a BS/MS degree in occupational therapy.
 York is home of the CUNY Aviation Institute and the Northeastern Regional Laboratory of the U.S. Food and Drug Administration (FDA).

-Under President Keizs’ tenure, York College has strengthened its academic programs by gaining national accreditations and creating new academic offerings in Aviation Management, Pharmaceutical Science, Journalism, Generic Nursing, Logistics and Supply Chain, and Health Sciences; introduced two additional master’s programs: the MS in Pharmaceutical Science and Business; as well as MS in Physician Assistant Studies.
-Additionally, the Master’s in Social Work (MSW) and Master in Clinical Trials will launch in the fall of 2018.
-The president also bolstered the college’s partnership with the FDA outpost on its campus.
-Dr. Keizs has been credited with placing York firmly on the path of excellence.
+During President Keizs’ tenure, York College has strengthened its academic programs by gaining national accreditations and creating new undergraduate academic offerings in Aviation Management, Pharmaceutical Science, Journalism, Generic Nursing, Logistics and Supply Chain, and Health Sciences.
+Graduate programs at the Masters level also have been expanded to include: Pharmaceutical Science and Business, Physician Assistant Studies, and Social Work.
+By fall 2019, two additional Masters programs, one in Clinical Trials and the other in Aviation Business Management are scheduled for launch.
+The president also bolstered the college’s partnership with the FDA outpost on its campus and has been credited with placing York firmly on the path of excellence.

 A native of Kingston, Jamaica, Dr. Keizs is a graduate of the University of Manitoba in Winnipeg, Canada (B.A.), and Teachers College, Columbia University (M.A. and Ed.D).
 She holds a certificate in Educational Management from the Harvard Graduate School of Education.